EnterpriseDB/tpa/docs/src/pem.md

 ## PEM configuration

-TPAexec will configure pem agents and pem server with the appropriate instance-specific settings, with remaining settings set to the respective default values.
+TPA will configure pem agents and pem server with the appropriate instance-specific settings, with remaining settings set to the respective default values.
 Some of the configuration options may be exposed for user configuration at some point in future.